Michael de Larrabeiti: Youth

 After leaving school at sixteen, de Larrabeiti initially worked as a librarian at a public library on Magdalen Road in Earlsfield, south London.
 In 1952 he began attending Battersea Polytechnic with a view towards taking A-Levels and attending university.
 This ambition took nine years to fulfill, mainly because of economic reasons.
 During this period de Larrabeiti, guided by his elder brothers, worked at many things, initially as a cinema projectionist in a 3D cinema in Festival Gardens, Battersea Park during the Festival of Britain.
 His experiences in the Gardens are recorded in A Rose Beyond the Thames.
 He later worked as a cameraman in documentary films and as a travel guide in France and Morocco.

 In 1959 he fell in with a group of Provençal shepherds and went with them on the transhumance, herding three thousand sheep from their winter pasture to summer pasture in the French Alps.
 He then taught English in Casablanca, and in 1961 was the photographer on the University of Oxford's Marco Polo Expedition, travelling four months overland on a pair of BSA motorcycles and sidecar with Stanley Johnson and Tim Severin to Afghanistan and India.
 The adventure led to the publication of Severin's 1964 book Tracking Marco Polo with photographs by de Larrabeiti.

 Between 1961 and 1965 he read French and English at Trinity College Dublin, from where he won a scholarship to the École Normale Supérieure in Paris, where he studied in 1965–66; he later began a DPhil at Keble College, Oxford which he later abandoned to take up full-time writing.

 Writing career

 De Larrabeiti continued to work as a guide and tour manager in the travel business for Clarksons and, later, as a freelance contributor to the Sunday Times travel section, for which he wrote acclaimed travel essays.
 His books have also been critically well-received, with recent work being long-listed for the Booker Prize.
 2006 saw the publication of his most recent novel, Princess Diana's Revenge; a collection of memoirs entitled Spots of Time was published in early 2007.
 His 1992 novel Journal of a Sad Hermaphrodite is also set to be republished, after having been out of print for over ten years.

 In his early years he espoused Marxism and remained a left-winger throughout his life.
 He lived in the Oxfordshire village of Great Milton with his wife Celia, and had three daughters.
 The last years of his life were blighted by cancer.
+He is buried in the local churchyard.